Do Man’s External Changes in Behavior Mean Changes in Disposition?

 This makes me think of the Pharisees of that time, who served Jehovah God in the temple generation after generation, traveled over sea and land to spread the gospel and expound on the law.
 They made prayers standing at crossroads frequently and sewed the verses of the law on the sleeves of their clothes.
 Their outward good deeds and devoutness were blameless, but they secretly devoured widows’ houses and killed prophets and righteous men.
 Hence, the Lord Jesus cursed the hypocritical Pharisees and denounced seven woes against them.
 And when the Lord Jesus came to do the work of redemption for mankind, they did not know God’s work.
 They resisted Him and His work under the excuse that the Lord Jesus’ work had transcended the law of the Old Testament, and then made rumors, saying that He was an illegitimate son, a man, not God.
 Even after the Lord Jesus’ resurrection, they taught the soldiers to tell a lie that His body was stolen by someone.
 Besides the great sin of crucifying the Lord Jesus, another great evil deed of the Pharisees was to compete with God for His chosen people and status.
 Despite that the Lord Jesus had worked in Israel for over three years, He didn’t gain the Jewish religion and only a few people believed in Him among the whole Judaism.
 It was mainly because God’s chosen people were controlled firmly under their influence.
 They refused to seek and accept the Lord Jesus’ work.
 Moreover, they didn’t allow the Jewish people to believe in the Lord Jesus.
 As a result, the Lord Jesus cursed them, “Woe to you, scribes and Pharisees, hypocrites! for you compass sea and land to make one proselyte, and when he is made, you make him twofold more the child of hell than yourselves” (Matthew 23:15).
 From the Lord Jesus’ dissection and curse of the substance of the Pharisees being hypocritical and in enmity of God, can we still say that in believing in God, good behavior means a true transformation in disposition?

 How can man then be transformed in his disposition?
-Almighty God says, “some external changes occur, and they do a few good deeds.
-But this is not the same as changes in disposition.
-You are without the truth, your view of things has not changed, even no different from that of unbelievers, and your values and outlook on life have not altered.
-You don’t even have a heart that reveres God, which is the very least that you should possess.
-Nothing could be further from changes in your disposition.
+Almighty God says, “Some external changes might occur, and they might do a few good deeds.
+However, this is not the same as achieving a transformation of disposition.
+If you do not possess the truth and your view of things has not changed, even to the point of being no different from that of unbelievers, and if your values and outlook on life have not altered, either, and if you do not even have reverence for God—which is the very least that you should possess—then you are nowhere close to having achieved a change in disposition.
 To achieve a change in disposition, the most key thing is to pursue understanding of God and to have a true understanding of Him.”
-“When God works to save man, it is not to adorn man with good behavior—God’s work is in order to change people’s dispositions, to make them reborn into new people.
-Thus, God’s judgment, chastisement, trials, and refinement of man are all in order to change his disposition, so that he may achieve absolute obedience and faithfulness to God, and the normal worship of God.
+“When God works to save man, it is not to adorn man with good behavior—the purpose of God’s work is to transform people’s dispositions, to make them reborn into new people.
+Thus, God’s judgment, chastisement, trials, and refinement of man all serve to change his disposition so that he may achieve absolute submission and devotion to God, and come to worship Him normally.
 This is the aim of God’s work” (“The Difference Between External Changes and Changes in Disposition” in Records of Christ’s Talks).